-5. Prohibited Conduct
+3. Prohibited Conduct

-5.1 Prohibited Conduct
+3.1 Prohibited Conduct

-An employee commits a breach of this Policy when they, either alone or in conjunction with another or others, engage in any of the following conduct against, or in relation to, a child or children:
+An employee commits a breach of this Policy when they, either alone or in conjunction with another or others, engage in any of the following conduct against, or in relation to, a Child or Children in the circumstances defined in clause 2.2:

+- Child abuse

+- Grooming

-- Child abuse including sexual, physical or psychological abuse - Grooming - Misconduct with a child - Request or infer that the child keep any communication secret from their parents, guardian, carer, or other relevant person such as a coach or administrator, or Council employee; - Supply alcohol, or drugs (including tobacco) - Supply medicines, except when permitted by law or with the consent of the parent, guardian, or carer of the child and under a valid prescription for that child and at the prescribed dosage. - Conduct sexualised behaviour with a child
+- Misconduct with a child

+- Request or infer that the child keep any communication secret from their parents, guardian, carer, or other Relevant Person such as a coach or administrator, or Council Employee;

+- Supply alcohol, or drugs (including tobacco)

+- Supply medicines, except when permitted by law or with the consent of the parent, guardian, or carer of the Child and under a valid prescription for that child and at the prescribed dosage.

+- Conduct sexualised behaviour with a child

-5.2 Sexual Behaviour
+3.2 Sexual behaviour